 Where do we go?

 Every tour is different!
 We don't have a set course and go wherever the wildlife takes us.
-Our fleet has the largest range of any company in the region.
+Our vessel has the largest range of any company in the region.

 Will I get cold?

 We encourage dressing in layers, even in summer.
-The air temperature is often 10-15 degrees cooler on the water.
-Island Explorer vessels have large heated cabins and wind-blocked outdoor seating, but the more comfortable you are, the more time you'll spend viewing wildlife!
+The air temperature often feels 10-20 degrees cooler on the water.
+The Island Explorer 5 has two large heated cabins and wind-blocked outdoor seating, but the more comfortable you are, the more time you'll spend viewing wildlife!
 We always suggest wearing/bringing warm layers with you.

 What if it rains?

-We operate our tours in almost all weather conditions.
+We operate our tours in most weather conditions.
 The whales don't mind if the weather isn’t perfect.
-If we do encounter a rainy day, Island Explorer vessels offer great protection from the weather.
-The only conditions that would cause us to cancel a tour wind be a severe wind event.
+If we do encounter a rainy day, Island Explorer 5 offers great protection from the weather.
+Typically the only conditions that would cause us to cancel a tour would be a severe wind event.

 Will I get seasick?

 Very few people get seasick on our tours.
-Our vessels are very stable—large enough to push through occasional wind-chop easily.
+Our vessel is very stable —large enough to push through occasional wind-chop easily.
 We do not see ocean type swells as we are 90 miles from the open ocean and the water is calm on the vast majority of days.
 If a person is very prone to motion sickness we suggest taking a non-drowsy Dramamine or Bonine the night before and the morning of the tour.
-You may also give us a call the day before to check on sea-state forecasts.
+Feel free to call the day before your tour to check on sea-state forecasts!

 Is smoking allowed?

-Smoking of any kind, including e-cigarettes, is not permitted on any Island Adventures vessel.
+Smoking of any kind, including e-cigarettes and vaping, is not permitted on any Island Adventures vessel.